I have come across this question multiple times. Below is my response.

-AIMs should be prepared for the long haul to generate profits.
-It is being discussed that an automated investment firm in the US should have at least US$30 billion under management to become cash-flow positive (assuming no further investment in new product development, and with most of the R&D spend going towards the maintenance of the existing product).
+Robo advisors should be prepared for the long haul to generate profits.
+For example, it is being discussed that an automated investment firm in the US should have at least US$40 billion under management to become cash-flow positive (assuming no further investment in new product development and with most of the R&D spend going towards the maintenance of the existing product).
 So, in every geographical market, only those firms that get to a considerable scale will have a viable business in the long run.

 QuietGrowth has been publishing content in this blog or in other sections of the website.
 Contributors for this content may include the employees of QuietGrowth, or third-party firms, or third-party authors.
 Unless otherwise noted, such content does not necessarily represent the actual views or opinions of QuietGrowth or any of its employees, directors, or officers.